tunv13/video-sharing-project/README.md

 > /backend/.env (port run BE service and secret key to bypass password)

 # 4) Database config
 - I am using database server host on cloud AWS RDS.
-(Recommend using my DB, my configuration)
+(Recommend using my DB, my configuration - the configuration from file zip step 3)
 - Config database in link: */backend/config/config.json*
 - Please skip it if you want using my database